Mastaaaa/LFT_Exam/README.md

 - public static int line attribute, which tracks like of the text,
 - private char peek attribute, which represent the current char beeing analyzed
 - private void readch(BufferReader br) method, which read the next character in the file,
 - public Token lexical_scan(BufferReader br) method, which analyze the BufferRead searching for tokens.
-If it can't convert all text in tokens, method prints "Erroneous character" error and return null.
+If it can't convert all text in tokens, method prints "Erroneous character" error and return null.<br />
   (Note that not all aviable chars have a corresponding token implementation, and this lexer does not check correct code structure: "else 5 == print < end" is accepted)